Rachel M. Johnson is a lover of all things pop culture. She's been writing about music and entertainment online for years.

 4. Madonna: "Material Girl" (Peak Position: 2)

 Madonna released her single "Material Girl" on January 23, 1985.
-The song came from her second studio album Like a Virgin (1984), and helped establish Madonna as a cultural icon.
+The song came from her second studio album Like a Virgin (1984), and it helped establish Madonna as a cultural icon.
 The music video for the single has also become a classic, as it paid homage to Marilyn Monroe's performance of "Diamonds Are a Girl's Best Friend" from the hit 1953 film Gentlemen Prefer Blondes.
 Though the song received heavy airplay, it just barely missed claiming the top position on the charts.

 Fun Fact: It was on the set of "Material Girl" that Madonna met Sean Penn, who would become her first husband.